First Aid

 (iii) large.

-(5) To ensure first aid kits are readily accessible to all workers and that the particular configurations of workplaces can be accommodated, first aid kits of different sizes (small, medium and large) may be used in various combinations in accordance with workplace requirements, pursuant to subsection (4).
+(5) To ensure first aid kits are readily accessible to all workers and that the particular configurations of workplaces can be accommodated, first aid kits of different sizes (small, medium and large) may be used in various combinations in accordance with workplace first aid kits classifications, pursuant to subsection (4).

 (6) For workplaces with more than 100 workers, first aid kits shall be proportionately distributed in the workplace.